A city trip to Oslo

 Best time to visit?

 Norway and Oslo is a year round destination.
 Depending on your needs there is a best time to visit.
 If you like snow and skiing than best would be to come from November - March.
 If you like to walk around in nature or walk through the streets of Oslo we recommend visiting Norway from June - September.
 The end of September it can already become a little bit chilly.
-For more climate information visit this page.
+Click here for more climate information for Oslo.